darkreapyre/itsacat/README.md

 Accessing the (Green) API after [Step 2.](#step-2-training-the-classifier)) should correctly predict a "cat" image and thus the **Manual-Approval** stage in CodePipeline can be *Approved*.
 This in turn will swap the (Green) API to production (Blue), wich can be accessued using **Prediction API URL for Production (Blue)**.

 It is at this point that a successful integration of a **Machine Learning Pipeline** into a production **DevOps Pipeline** has been successfully demonstrated.
-To avoid additional charges for AWS resources, refer to the [Cleanup](#cleanup) Section.
+To avoid additional charges for AWS resources, refer to the [Cleanup](#cleanup) Section.-->

 ## Troubleshooting
 Since the framework launches a significant amount of Asynchronous Lambda functions without any pre-warming, the **CloudWatch** logs may display an error similar to the following: